A Recruiter’s Guide to Effective Candidate Vetting and Skills Testing for Virtual Assistants

 Pro tip: When interviewing a remote worker, listen for signs of initiative, accountability, and clear communication, since these traits drive reliability when supervision is minimal.

-The proof: practical VA skills assessment
+The proof: practical virtual assistant skills assessment

 Interviews reveal personality and logic, but they can’t confirm capability.
 The next layer of your virtual assistant vetting process is evidence: a VA skills assessment that tests actual performance.